Platinum Wine Club Review

 Gold Medal does offer discounts on reorders, while supplies last—buy 2-5 bottles more and pay the regular price, buy 6-11 bottles and save up to 10%, buy 12-23 bottles and save up to 12%, buy 24 or more bottles and save up to 15%.
 Four-bottle members save more on reorders.

 Lastly, members-only special deals are limited.
 There are occasionally members-only sales.
 Since their wines are already very competitively priced, we don't mind that there aren't more offers coming from them.

-If a shipment is damaged in transit we will replace the product at no additional charge.
+Their Return Policy: “If a shipment is damaged in transit we will replace the product at no additional charge.
 If the wine is corked from the winery, we will replace the bottle at no charge.
-On the rare occasion members receive the wrong product, a discount is offered, or the shipment can be returned at no-charge to the member.
+On the rare occasion members receive the wrong product, a discount is offered, or the shipment can be returned at no-charge to the member.”

+Convenience.
 Gold Medal is a more old-fashioned company.
 If you need to hold your service for a vacation or want to cancel your membership you'll need to call and speak to someone during regular business hours.
 You can handle reorders yourself online, as well as see a record of the wines you've received and when you received them.

 Wine Education.
 The Platinum Series wine club comes with a two-page brief on each wine included in the box.
 They discuss at length the winery and winemakers, and then a section covering all the essentials about the wine itself.